Mostly white jury nearly set for trial in Wright death

 Attorneys and the judge have probed potential jurors for what they knew about Wright’s death and about their views of protests against police brutality that were frequent in Minneapolis even before George Floyd’s death.

-Potter, who resigned two days after she shot and killed Wright, has told the court she will testify.
+Potter, who resigned two days after Wright’s death, has told the court she will testify.
 Body-camera video recorded the shooting, with Potter heard saying, “Taser, Taser, Taser” before she fired, followed by, “I grabbed the wrong (expletive) gun.”

 Wright was shot in Brooklyn Center as former Minneapolis Officer Derek Chauvin was standing trial 10 miles (16 kilometers) away for killing Floyd.
 Wright’s death sparked several nights of intense protests in the suburb.